info@kingsplace.co.uk Tel 020 7520 1440

 Tchaikovsky Valse-Scherzo in C major, Op.
 34

-In partnership with Classical Pride 2026, this colourful recital brings together pianist Charles Owen—co-artistic director of the London Piano Festival – and violinist Charlie Lovell-Jones, concertmaster of the Sinfonia of London and recognised as Classic FM’s Rising Stars of 2026, in an expressive programme that spans Britten, Higdon, Ravel, Poulenc, Ysaÿe and Tchaikovsky.
+In partnership with Classical Pride 2026, this colourful recital brings together pianist Charles Owen – co-artistic director of the London Piano Festival – and violinist Charlie Lovell-Jones, concertmaster of the Sinfonia of London and a Classic FM Rising Star of 2026, in an expressive programme that includes works by LGBTQ+ composers past and present.

 This event will last for approximately 90 minutes with an interval.